Read Later x

 If plans need to change, don’t let it affect your enjoyment of the day.
 The most important thing is that the two of you have a great day, surrounded by those that you love.

 Coronavirus restrictions have led to the cancellation or postponement of many couples’ weddings.
-But, lockdown restrictions will eventually be lifted and weddings will be able to go ahead.
-There will still be certain limitations, as social distancing measures are in place for the foreseeable future; but it is clear that these adjustments do not need to completely change your wedding dream!
+There will still be certain limitations, as social distancing measures are in place for the foreseeable future.
+But, it is clear that these adjustments do not need to completely change your wedding dream!

 If one of your suppliers is unable to attend your wedding or you need to make a last-minute change, our late availability page shows suppliers available on your wedding date.